 HHC is short for hexahydrocannabinol, which is a minor cannabinoid molecule that occurs in the cannabis plant in low concentrations naturally.
 This compound is the hydrogenated form of THC created when the THC molecule is saturated with hydrogen atoms.

 The saturated chemical structure makes the molecule more stable and less susceptible to oxidation and breakdown.
 Because of this, you can keep HHC products in storage for a few years without them losing their potency.

 What is Delta 9 THC?

-Delta 9 THC is the THC in cannabis — the plant’s main active ingredient that causes intoxication or a “high.”
+Delta 9 THC is the THC in cannabis — the plant’s main active ingredient.
 It was discovered in 1964 by the ‘father of cannabis’ Raphael Mechoulam.

 In marijuana flower, THC accounts for over 25% of the plant’s weight.
 It’s also an unstable form of THC that breaks down into cannabinol (CBN) and delta 8 when exposed to environmental conditions.
 In hemp flower, delta 9 THC is found in less than 0.3% by dry weight, as per the 2018 Farm Bill.

 Thanks to its multiple therapeutic benefits, this cannabinoid is used for medicinal purposes.
 It can help regulate appetite, sleep, and memory and may alleviate pain, ease nausea and vomiting, and promote brain growth [1, 2, 3].

 HHC vs. Delta 9 THC: Potency & Effects